General Headquarters (Pakistan Army): Incidents and Breaches

 In 1970s, the Army's GHQ became a focal point of massive arrests and incidents of military police's baton charge on protestors when politicians Sheikh Mujibur Rahman (in 1970) and Zulfikar Ali Bhutto (in 1977) were taken into custody.

 The Pakistani Taliban have repeatedly attacked the headquarters.
 The first attack took place in 2007.
-Others followed in 2008, resulting in Operation Janbaz; the 2008 Lal Masjid bombing; the December 2009 Rawalpindi attack; and the 2014 Rawalpindi suicide bombing.
+Others followed in 2008, resulting in Operation Janbaz, the December 2009 Rawalpindi attack; and the 2014 Rawalpindi suicide bombing.